Key West: Media

 Key West is part of the Miami-Fort Lauderdale television market.
 It is served by rebroadcast transmitters in Key West and Marathon that repeat the Miami-Fort Lauderdale stations.
 Comcast provides cable television service.
 DirecTV and Dish Network provide Miami-Fort Lauderdale local stations and national channels.

-The Key West area has 11 FM radio stations, 4 FM translators, and 2 AM stations.
+The Key West area has 11 FM radio stations, 4 FM translators, and 2 am stations.
 WEOW 92.7 is the home of The Rude Girl & Molly Blue, a popular morning zoo duo; Bill Bravo is the afternoon host.
 SUN 99.5 has Hoebee and Miss Loretta in the p.m. drive.
 Island 106.9 FM is the only locally owned, independent FM station in Key West, featuring alternative rock music and community programs.

 The Florida Keys Keynoter and the Key West Citizen are published locally and serve Key West and Monroe County.
 The Southernmost Flyer, a weekly publication printed in conjunction with the Citizen, is produced by the Public Affairs Department of Naval Air Station Key West and serves the local military community.
 Key West the Newspaper (known locally as The Blue Paper due to its colorful header) is a local weekly investigative newspaper, established in 1994 by Dennis Cooper, taken over in 2013 as a fully digital publication by Arnaud and Naja Girard.

+In October 2022, TheKeys411.com launched KeyWestPlus.com, or KeyWest+, on Roku.
+The channel spotlights local musicians, people of interest, and lifestyle topics in Key West and The Florida Keys.

 Education

 Monroe County School District operates public schools in Key West.

 District-operated elementary schools serving the City of Key West include Poinciana Elementary School, which is located on the island of Key West, and Gerald Adams Elementary School, which is located on Stock Island.
 District-operated middle and high schools include Horace O'Bryant School, a former middle school that now operates as a K–8 school, and the Key West High School.
 All of Key West is zoned to Horace O'Bryant School for grades 6–8 and to Key West High School for grades 9–12.
 Sigsbee Charter School is a K–8 school, sanctioned by the District and serving predominantly military dependent children as well as children from the community at large.
 Admission to Sigsbee Charter School is limited and the waiting list is managed by a lottery system.
 Key West Montessori Charter School is a district-sanctioned charter school on Key West Island.

-The main campus of The College of the Florida Keys (formerly Florida Keys Community College) is located in Key West.
+The main campus of the College of the Florida Keys (formerly Florida Keys Community College) is located in Key West.